 Trial Update: A Delayed Decision

 As of February 21, there has been an update regarding this trial.
-The Tampa Bay Times reports that the long-awaited civil trial ended on Thursday, February 20, as U.S. District Court Judge Anne Conway decided not to make an immediate decision regarding the case.
-Attorneys did not give closing arguments during the Thursday trial, so now both sides have 30 days to file briefs.
+The Tampa Bay Times reports that the long-awaited civil trial ended on Thursday, February 20, as U.S. District Court Judge Anne Conway decided not to immediately decide the case.
+Attorneys did not give closing arguments during the Thursday trial, so both sides had 30 days to file briefs.

-“We understand our chances wouldn’t be very good because we don’t have the funds,” said Donna Lorman, the mother of A.L. and also the president of the Autism Society of Greater Orlando.
+“We understand our chances wouldn’t be excellent because we don’t have the funds,” said Donna Lorman, A.L.’s mother and the president of the Autism Society of Greater Orlando.
 “But it was the right thing to do for our kids.”

 It was also reported that Disney paid one witness $575 an hour to testify against the plaintiff.
-Neuropsychologist and expert witness for Disney Jill Kelderman criticized parents who appease certain extreme behaviors — such as feeding their children chicken nuggets for every meal or, in Lorman’s case, accommodating for their family who need to follow certain routines, like riding Magic Kingdom attractions in a particular order every time they visit.
-Disney’s witness says this reinforces bad behavior.
+Neuropsychologist and expert witness for Disney Jill Kelderman criticized parents who appease certain extreme behaviors — such as feeding their children chicken nuggets for every meal or, in Lorman’s case, accommodating their family who needs to follow certain routines, like riding Magic Kingdom attractions in a particular order every time they visit.
+Disney’s witness says this reinforces terrible behavior.

-Kelderman also reportedly called Lorman’s son’s desire to follow the same route at Magic Kingdom on every visit a “strong preference,” and she questioned whether the behavior required the special accommodations that Lorman is asking for.
-Disney’s witness believes said such a scenario is different from a guest who uses a wheelchair and needs a ramp to access rides.
+Kelderman also reportedly called Lorman’s son’s desire to follow the same route at Magic Kingdom on every visit a “strong preference,” and she questioned whether the behavior required the special accommodations that Lorman was asking for.
+Disney’s witness believes said such a scenario is different from a guest who Guesta wheelchair and needs a ramp to access rides.

 This is a developing story, and we will continue to update Inside the Magic as more information becomes available.